ricko2001/Genealogy-scripts/README.md

 My process is to always run the script on a copy of the main database.
 Then after iterating through fixes to the ini file and I'm satisfied with the results, I backup the main database and then move the copy with the changes done by the script to the main database file location.

+This is close to release.

-### RM -Lump XXX sources
+### RM -Lump misc sources
 I started in TMG as splitting all sources.
 Now in RM, I am lumping the sources that make sense to me.
 So far, Find_a_Grave, Census and Social Security SSDI and SSACI.
 These scripts do that.
 They will most likely  need modification for your circumstances.

  ---

-Some utils are also available as Release, which include single file exe versions.
+Released utilities are available as zip archives which include single file exe versions.
 No Python installation needed.
 The others are saved in GitHub code as the simple .py text files.